 Access to your student email account is available here.

 CyberBear is the system used at UM for registration.
 You will also find important notices and links to a variety of student resources there.
 Please watch this video about Cyberbear Course Registration, which will walk you through the various steps for registering.
 Talk to your advisor or program coordinator to find out what classes for which you will need to register.
 Remember: There are different requirements for your department and for the graduate school.

 Once you've registered for your classes, it's important to pay your registration bill (or confirm you are paying with financial aid) by the required deadline.
 The video below explains UM's online payment process.
-If you don't finalize by the deadline, your registration will be cancelled.
+If you don't finalize by the deadline, your registration will be canceled.

 Paying your Registration Bill

 At some point early in your program, you will need to form your thesis committee.
 The Graduate School has specific requirements for the qualifications of graduate committee members.
 Don't wait too long to do this, as it could slow your progress later on.

 If you’re enrolled in a Teaching Assistant (TA) graduate program, you’ll have to attend an orientation in the Fall.

 A parking permit or guest pass (see Visitor Parking) is required to park on the UM campus throughout the year, Monday - Friday 7 am - 5 pm.
 Parking permits can request through Cyberbear.
 You can also purchase a scratch pass for $12 at the UM Bookstore that you can use 5 times.
 For more information, see the UMPD Parking Division website.